-- IT-related technical associates degree or equivalent credits: 90 credits from a regionally- or nationally-accredited institution. - 2.
+- IT-related technical associates degree or equivalent credits: 90 credits from a regionallyaccredited institution. - 2.
 2.0 college level GPA. - 3.
 2.0 GPA or higher in all general education courses which meet program entry requirements.
 25 credits. - 4.
 2.0 GPA or higher in all IT-related courses which meet program entry requirements.
 35 credits.